Cadry's Kitchen

 • Curry lentil soup

-Store leftovers in a covered container in the refrigerator.
+Store leftovers in an airtight container in the refrigerator.
 It will keep for 3 to 5 days.

 To reheat in the microwave, add a splash of water or vegetable broth, and stir before reheating.
 That way the rice won’t get too dried out as you’re reheating it.
 Then heat until warm.